pawanit17/aws/README.md

 - Frequent access
 - CDN, Mobile Apps, Big Data are applications.
 - **Lifecycle Management** is the scheme for moving data that meets a certain threshold to move to cheaper S3 options like glacier/deep glacier.
-- **Bucket Policies** specify what actions are allowed or denied at bucket level.
+- **Bucket Policies** work at **Bucket level** and specify what actions are allowed or denied at bucket level.
 Ex: PUT are allowed but not DELETE.
-- **ACL**s define which AWS accounts are granted access and they type of access.
+- **ACL**s work at individual **object level** and define which AWS accounts are granted access and they type of access.
 The ACLs can be attached on individual objects within a bucket as well.
-- Strong Read-After-Write Consistency
+- Strong Read-After-Write Consistency.

-- Object vs Block Storage ( https://cloud.netapp.com/blog/block-storage-vs-object-storage-cloud )
+### Object vs Block Storage ( https://cloud.netapp.com/blog/block-storage-vs-object-storage-cloud )
   - Object storage is useful for data that does not change often.
 Write-once Ready-Many times usecases.
 Also this is compatible with distributed systems - data stored in multiple nodes.
   - Block storage is useful for holding databases/caches.
 Also for high intensive IO operations.
   - Searches are fast with Object storage.
 Big Data analytics usecases.
   - Updates with Block storage are easier as we have access to individual blocks.
 With object storage, this is not possible.
 Entire file has to be created again.
   - S3 offers Object storage.
 Amazon Elastic Block Storage offers Block storage solutions.

 - https://aws.amazon.com/s3/faqs/
 - Is a storage service with high durability and availability and can hold files/objects and host a static website, serve as an archive of data.
 - Various storage classes exist that have varying cost implications.